How to Retire in Canada

 Infrastructure

 As the second-largest country in the world, Canada has extensive terrain.
-It is for this reason that the country has a solid transport system, with good roads and an effective public transport system.
+For this reason, the country has a solid transport system, with good roads and an effective public transport system.
 This means that you will be able to get around safely.
 You’ll also find reliable Telephone and internet services to keep you connected.

 The Best Places to Retire in Canada

 With 13 provinces and territories, and also the second biggest country in the world in size, there are plenty of settings to choose from when you move to Canada.
 From city life to more suburban settings or rural life, you’ll never run out of options in the Great White North.
-Before you settle for a particular region, do some research and take into account things like weather patterns, the crime rate, cost of living and facilities available.
+Before settling for a particular region, do some research and consider things like weather patterns, the crime rate, cost of living and facilities available.

-The top 5 best places to live in Canada for retirees are:
+The best places to live in Canada for retirees are:

 Will I Qualify for Canadian Pension if I Decide to Retire in Canada?